clayshubert/clayshubert/README.md

 </div>

 <h1> About Me </h1>
-<p> I am a Security Engineer and currently a Graduate Student at the University of Tennessee-Knoxville </p>
+<p>  I'm Clay Shubert, a Cybersecurity Engineer passionate about anay;zing risk to build secure systems and driving innovation in cybersecurity.
+With a Master's in Computer Engineering and experience in defense and government contracting, I specialize in discovering solutions that safeguard sensitive data and critical infrastructure.  </p>
 <ul>
-   <li>My profile has a collection of personal projects and school related projects</li>
+   <li>My profile has a collection of personal projects and university related projects</li>
   <li>Follow me on LinkedIn <a href="(https://www.linkedin.com/in/clayshubert/" target="_blank"><img src="https://img.shields.io/badge/-clayshubert-blue?style=flat&logo=Linkedin&logoColor=white"/></a></li>
 </ul>